Sumac Lemonade Recipe

 You can replace sugar with honey or maple syrup.

-To Make The Lemonade – Sumac syrup is mixed with club soda (soda water), or seltzer and freshly squeezed lemon juice to make this refreshing drink.
+To Make The Lemonade – Sumac syrup is mixed with club soda (soda water), or seltzer, and freshly squeezed lemon juice to make this refreshing drink.

-You can replace lemon juice with lime juice too.
+You can replace lemon juice with lime juice, too.

-How To Make Sumac Lemonade From Powder
+How To Make Sumac Flavored Lemonade

 Make Sumac Syrup